owenbob/Flight-Booking-Application/README.md

 ---

 ## Product overview
- Yummy-Recipes-API-Django-GraphQl is a simple  API built with  Django and GraphQl.
-Enables you to register a user,login.
-It aslo provides CRUD functionality for categories and recipes assigned to these categories.
+Flight-Booking-Application is a simple REST application built to enable a user to register, login  and book available flights.
+The available flights are created by the admin user of the application.
+After a booking has been made, the platform  sends you a confirmatory email and a timely reminder of your flight a day before the flight.
+The system enables you to also update  your profile picture as to whatever image you might so wish.

 ## Development set up
 - Check that python 3, pip, virtualenv and postgres are installed

-- Clone  Yummy-Recipes-API-Django-GraphQl  repo and cd into it
+- Clone  Flight-Booking-Application  repo and cd into it
     ```
     https://github.com/owenbob/Flight-Booking-Application.git
     ```